sahiltshah/cp_starter/README.md

 A simple solution is to use a pre-designed shell script that takes care of all the repetitive work so you can focus on writing/fixing what's important without wasting time.

 I've made a simple shell script called ```caller.sh```.
 Ensure that your program's folder has this file with the requisite access level.
 And then its all just cakewalk.
 Everytime you want to create a new program, you just invoke/run the caller file using ```./caller.sh```.
 It will have a prompt for a name you wish to enter.
-Enter that and within seconds a file for the cpp-program with basic header files, shell script for compiling and running that file, input text file for the test cases and output text file for the program outputs.
+Enter that and within seconds a file for the cpp-program with basic header files, shell script for compiling and running that file, input text file for the test cases and output text file for the program is created.

-Now during coding your work has just reduced to modifying your cpp-file, saving it and then running ```./program_name```, this is a program-specific shell file that will compile and run at the same time for you.
+Now during coding, your work has slightly reduced to modifying your cpp-file, saving it and then running ```./program_name```, this is a program-specific shell file that will compile and run at the same time for you.
+You don't have to manually compile it first and then run it or attach input and output files.
+The program-specific shell files created for each file take care of it all.
+Also for each program-specific script, the chmod command has already been taken care of by the outer script, so you need not bother.

 If you use this process over and over, your main folder will be having the ```caller.sh``` generic file and 4 files for each of the programs.
 Note that the program-specific shell files are added only to combine the compiling and running with input location all in one simple shell instruction